Custodial parents, non-custodial parents and individuals and agencies with physical custody of a child may apply for child support benefits.

 Assignment of support rights means that when you receive public assistance from the State of West Virginia, all support, including arrears (unpaid back support), collected for the obligee by the BCSE is kept by the State IV-A agency (TANF) that is providing you with the public assistance.
 The amount of your support that may be kept by the State may not exceed the total amount of public assistance (TANF) you receive.
 If you receive public assistance, then the child support collected by the BCSE will be kept by the State to replace the monies the State is paying you.
 In other words, you will not be able to receive cash assistance and the child support payments.
 The child support payments go to the State to replace the monies that the State has been giving the obligee in the form of cash assistance.

-When a child receives Medicaid (along with the caretaker) and/or TANF, a referral to the BCSE for services is mandatory.
+When a child receives WV Works (TANF), a referral to the BCSE for services is mandatory.
 It is the job of the BCSE to locate the non-custodial parent of the child, establish paternity and support, enforce the child support and collect the debt owed to the State.
-You are required to cooperate with the BCSE in establishing paternity and medical support for any child that you receive medical assistance from the State of West Virginia, and to cooperate in the collection of child and spousal support if a court order exists.
+Child support services are voluntary for Medicaid and SNAP recipients.

 No. You can get assistance from the TANF program if you are trying to help find the non-custodial parent.
 Your caseworker will tell you what information they will need you to provide to get assistance.